edelgrace/edelgrace.me/content/blog/2016-03-12-blogilates-beginners-workout-calendar-2-0-day-24.md

   * _Single Legged Burpee:_ I did not know how to do this move quietly so I just did a silent burpee and paused the video to do more than what Cassey did.
   * _Inching Caterpillar:_ This move is a little bit strange, in my opinion.
 The inching forward is a little weird, haha!
 I mostly felt this move in my arms and not really my abs or legs.
 Although I did feel it in my legs for sure, just not as much as I thought I would.
   * _Plank:_ Planks AKA my worst enemy.
 Enough said.
-  * _Jumping Reptile:_ Please tell me how to do this move quietly&#8230; I just did each leg one at a time, slowly.
+  * _Jumping Reptile:_ Please tell me how to do this move quietly...
+I just did each leg one at a time, slowly.
 So definitely not as good as it should have been.
   * _Ballerina Leg Outs:_ I had so much trouble with this move!
 I just could not get the balance right.
 I did a wrong variation of this move and I really did feel my abs working.
 So I guess that must count for something?

 ### Video 3: Best Stretches for Lower Back Pain